TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 20/Job 20.19.md

 ---

-For he hath oppressed and forsaken the poor; He hath violently taken away a house, and he shall not build it up.
+For he has oppressed and forsaken the poor.
+He has violently taken away a house, and he shall not build it up.